12 Spatial Data Modelling and Visualization

 fun = max)

-Before plotting the rasterized temperature data on the map of Central African Republic, we need to convert the rasterized data to a data frame format.
-This will allow us to visualize the temperature data as a heatmap on the map.
+Before plotting the rasterized temperature data on the map of the Central African Republic, we need to convert the rasterized data to a data frame format.
+This will allow us to visualise the temperature data as a heatmap on the map.
 The rasterized data contains the temperature values for each cell in the raster grid, which are assigned based on the latitude and longitude coordinates of the temperature data.

 ctr_africa_raster_df <- as.data.frame(ctr_africa_raster,